-Continuous Pings - send ping messages every 3s, build peer list, check stakes, ensure bad nodes are blocked.
-Ping message: peer ok, state, stake tx, proof of TSS share.
-Correct ping trigger stake check (balance must have been staked for at least 72 hours and never moved) och each peer, each adds peer to its peer list.
+Peers must send ping messages every 3 seconds, build peer list, check stakes, and ensure bad nodes are blocked.
+The ping message contains the status of the peer ("ok"), its state, a stake transaction, and a proof of the TSS share.
+Each correct ping triggers a stake check where balance must have been staked for at least 72 hours and never moved for each peer.
+Each one adds a peer to its peer list.

-Keygen (Replaces “Signing” when in Keygen mode (time < keygen_until) - Each peer has the same “keygen until” time set in config.
-Keygen runs repeatedly aligned to 5 minute intervals until this time is reached.
-The in/out addresses will change until a certain block when it becomes “locked in” and permanent.The mainnet network needs to spend some time repeatedly generating the TSS shares for about 1 week to prove that no individuals know the full private key.
+Each peer has the same “keygen until” time set in config.
+Keygen runs repeatedly aligned to 5-minute intervals until this time is reached.
+The in/out addresses will change until a certain block when it becomes “locked in” and permanent.The mainnet network needs to spend some time repeatedly generating the TSS shares for about 1 week to prove that no individuals would know the full private key.

 (*): Each peer selects a candidate tx which contains the most valid transfers (exact match or closest intersection) with correct reward distribution output in view.
-Must contain at least one transfer or round is skipped.
-TX includes participant peer table checksum, also verified.
+It must contain at least one transfer or the round is skipped.
+TX includes participant peer table checksum that is also verified.